Quick Links

 Term 1 - Participation and Stewardship

-Miss Priddle and Mrs Roy launched our new format of Values assemblies on 16th September.
-WE started off by reminding ourselves what CAFOD volunteers, Kathy and Rose, taught us last year by watching this CAFOD video: https://youtu.be/dLHvosRUfQc .
+Miss Priddle and Mrs Roy launched our Values assemblies on 16th September.
+We started off by reminding ourselves what the 9 principles are by watching this CAFOD video: https://youtu.be/dLHvosRUfQc .

 We then shared our thoughts on the reading from 1 Corinthians 13: 4-8 'Love is...' and how Love is such an important value that is our important Golden Thread that ties the other values together.